skaser/Exercise-1/README.md

 ### Instructions

+All of the functions you will write during this exercise have a test associated with it which can be found in the `tests` folder.
+If an explanation of what a function should do is not completely clear then look at the test function for an example of the expected output.

 #### Git Background

 You can find numerous tutorials about the Git basics on the web.
 A first start